ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 transport parameters, to preconfigure Protocol Stacks during establishment.

 Generic Protocol Properties include:

+* Relative niceness: This numeric property is similar to the Niceness send property (see {{send-niceness}}), a non-negative integer representing the relative inverse priority of this Connection relative to other Connections in the same connection group.
+It has no effect on Connections not part of a connection group.
+As noted in {{groups}}, this property is not entangled when connections are cloned.

 * Timeout for aborting Connection: This numeric property specifies how long to wait before aborting a Connection during establishment, or before deciding